clemsos/jueso/README.markdown

   * Profile can be turn into personal website

 #### Community-oriented ####
-  * can follow projects + users
+  * Follow projects + users
-  * can post updates through profile
+  * Post updates through profile
-  * can update profile through social networks (to be implemented)
+  * Update profile through social networks (to be implemented)

 #### Others ####
   * Editorial : projects can be featured on home